EverestAPI/Everest/CONTRIBUTING.md

 # Contributing
 Contributions are very welcome and greatly appreciated!
 Make sure to join the [Celeste Community Discord](discord.gg/Celeste) for any help you need.
+The #modding_dev channel there is the best place to discuss contributions to Everest.

 ## Table of Contents
 - [Contributing](#contributing)